alexey-v-paramonov/sc_website/content/en/docs/system/installation.md

 ### Starting the installation script
-Copy and run this command in your terminal: `bash <(wget -qO- https://streaming.center/dist/install.sh)`
+Copy and run this command in your terminal: `bash <(curl -s https://streaming.center/dist/install.sh)`

 ### Choosing disk drive partition
 At the first step, the system will display the following message, which requires confirmation from your side: